How Do You Run a Scavenger Hunt for Team Building That's Actually Fun for Adults?

 No Scoring System or Consequences

 Without points and a leaderboard, the hunt has no stakes.
-Adults need a reason to push themselves — even if the prize is just bragging rights.
-Assign point values (with creative tasks worth more), track scores visibly, and announce results dramatically.
+Adults need a reason to push — even if the prize is bragging rights.
+Assign point values (creative tasks worth more), track scores visibly, and announce results dramatically.
 The competition is the catalyst.

 Hunts with visible scoring see 40% more tasks attempted per team and 35% higher satisfaction scores than unscored hunts.